denisyukphp/tmpfile-manager/docs/index.md

 });
 ```

-If you need to create temp file from SplFileInfo use `createTmpFileFromSplFileInfo()` method:
+If you need to create the temp file from SplFileInfo use `createTmpFileFromSplFileInfo()` method:

 ```php
 $splFileInfo = new \SplFileInfo('/path/to/file');